-1 Follow the steps above to construct a flow diagram of your own.
-Use the picture and labels of the rainforest in Source 1 to describe the flow of energy and matter that would occur between the different elements of the rainforest and the plants and animals that inhabit it.
+1 Use the steps above to construct a flow diagram of your own.
+Use the picture and labels of the rainforest from Source 1.16 to describe the flow of energy and matter that would occur between the different elements of the rainforest and the plants and animals that inhabit it.

-- 1 Look at the illustration of the rainforest in Source 1 and identify an interaction that takes place between animals and plants. - 2 What effect do you think there would be on the rainforest ecosystem if this interaction no longer occurred?
+- 1 Look at the illustration of the rainforest in Source 1.16 and identify an interaction that takes place between animals and plants. - 2 What effect do you think there would be on the rainforest ecosystem if this interaction no longer occurred?